Greedy Matching in Optimal Transport with concave cost: Introduction

 The original motivation behind this paper is to understand the geometry of optimal transport with concave cost.
 Perhaps the easiest instance of this problem is the following: let $X = \left\{x_1, \dots, x_n\right\}$ and $Y = \left\{y_1, \dots, y_n\right\}$ be two sets of real numbers, what can be said about the optimal transport cost

 where $\pi:\left\{1,2,\dots, n\right\} \rightarrow \left\{1,2,\dots, n\right\}$ ranges over all permutations?
-The answer is trivial when $p \geq 1$: order both sets in increasing order and send the $i-$th largest element from $X$ to the $i-$th largest element from $Y$.
+The answer is trivial when $p \geq 1$: order both sets in increasing order and send the $i-$th largest element $x_i$ to the $i-$th largest element $y_i$.
+After ordering the points, the optimal permutation is the identity permutation $\pi(i) = i$.
 The problem becomes highly nontrivial when the cost function is concave.
 As was already pointed out by Gangbo \& McCann \cite{gangbo} \begin{quote} For concave functions of the distance, the picture which emerges is rather different.
 Here the optimal maps will not be smooth, but display an intricate structure which -- for us -- was unexpected; it seems equally fascinating from the mathematical and the economic point of view. [...]
 To describe one effect in economic terms: the concavity of the cost function favors a long trip and a short trip over two trips of average length [...] it can be efficient for two trucks carrying the same commodity to pass each other traveling opposite directions on the highway: one truck must be a local supplier, the other on a longer haul.
-(Gangbo \& McCann, \cite{gangbo}) \end{quote} The problem has received increased attention in recent years, we refer to results of Bobkov and Ledoux \cite{bob}, Boerma, Tsyvinski, Wang and Zhang \cite{boerma}, Caracciolo, D’Achille, Erba and Sportiello \cite{c}, Caracciolo, Erba and Sportiello \cite{c2, c3}, Delon, Salomon and Sobolevski \cite{delon, delon2}, Juillet \cite{juillet} and McCann \cite{mccann}.
+(Gangbo \& McCann, \cite{gangbo}) \end{quote} The problem has received increased attention in recent years, we refer to results of Bobkov and Ledoux \cite{bob, bob2}, Boerma, Tsyvinski, Wang and Zhang \cite{boerma}, Caracciolo, D’Achille, Erba and Sportiello \cite{c}, Caracciolo, Erba and Sportiello \cite{c2, c3}, Delon, Salomon and Sobolevski \cite{delon, delon2}, Juillet \cite{juillet} and McCann \cite{mccann}.

 A reason why the problem is interesting is illustrated in Figure \ref{fig:2}: as suggested by Gangbo-McCann, there is a very curious dichotomy where most points get matched to points that are very close with a few exceptional points being transported a great distance.
 It is somewhat clear, in a qualitative sense, that this is to be expected (considering, for example, the Jensen inequality for concave functions).
 However, on a more quantitative level, the non-locality poses considerable difficulties.